 Costs and Expenses

-- Dieters can continue to enjoy their favorite foods.
+- Dieters are not required to give up their favorite foods.

-- Does not contain a meal plan or suggestions on what to eat.
+- Does not include a meal plan or recipes.

 By Mizpah Matus B.Hlth.Sc(Hons)